 1. FLEA ALLERGY

 The next step is to investigate food allergy.
 Among cats with skin disorders, somewhere between 12- 17% may be suffering from a food allergy (Bryan & Frank 2010).
 Other surveys give a higher proportion of food allergy cases (Waisglass et al., 2006).
-Special veterinary diets are available from your vet and are easier and better than home made exclusion diets.
+Food allergy tests are not reliable (Mueller & Olivry 2017).
+Special veterinary diets, for a food trial, are available from your vet.
 These need either to be a exclusion diets (ingredients cats have never ever eaten before) or be hydrolised protein and good ones in the UK include Hills ZD (wet or dry) and Purina HA.
 Read Food Intolerance in Cats on this website.
 Over the counter cat-foods contain a variety of ingredients that vary from batch to batch and are not suitable (Bryan & Frank 2010), even the ones labelled “hypoallergenic”.
-Trial diets should be fed for eight weeks, though an improvement may be seen earlier.
+Trial diets should be fed for at least eight weeks, though an improvement may be seen earlier.
 Cats should not be fed anything else during the trial.
 Cats that hunt or are fed elsewhere may need to be kept indoors.

 Allergic diseases will wax and wane, so an improvement does not absolutely definitely mean the cat has food allergy.
 A relapse within 1-2 weeks on the original diet confirms a food allergy.
 Once stable again on the trial diet, introduce ingredients such as beef, lamb, dairy products etc. one at a time to discover which the cat reacts to.
 These can then be avoided.